kadrim/proxy4plex/README.md

 This process has only to be done once.
 So after the app has been installed via this method, it stays on the TV!

+Proxy4plex will automatically download the the plex-app and modify it for network-sideloading.
+If, for whatever reason, you want to [predownload the app](https://www.dropbox.com/s/f17hx2w7tvofjqr/Plex_2.014_11112020.zip?dl=1) yourself, and place it in the same folder as the executable for proxy4plex.

 ##### E/F-Series TV

 1. Start the `proxy4plex` binary